Anatomy of Stop Hunts

 Every cluster of stop-loss orders is a pool of liquidity waiting to be tapped.
 Understanding who hunts them, why, and how is the difference between being the prey and reading the predator.

-A stop hunt is an engineered price move designed to trigger clustered stop-loss orders at predictable levels.
+A stop hunt is a price move — sometimes coordinated, more often emergent — that reaches into a cluster of resting stop-loss orders, triggers them, and then reverses.
+The label describes the footprint, not the motive: you can read the pattern without claiming to know who caused it.
 When stops are triggered, they become market orders -- sellers at support, buyers at resistance -- providing the liquidity that large participants need to fill their own positions.

 Stop hunts are not conspiracy theories.
 They are a mechanical consequence of how markets work:

-The result is a recurring pattern: price reaches into a zone of clustered stops, triggers them, absorbs the resulting orders, and then reverses.
+The result is a recurring pattern: price reaches into a zone of clustered stops, triggers them, absorbs the resulting orders, and sometimes reverses.
+Important caveat: most stop-outs are not hunts.
+Stops placed at obvious levels get hit by ordinary volatility several times per week.
+The hunt label only earns its weight when the sweep-and-reclaim sequence completes — see the differentiation table below.

 Every stop-loss order is a conditional market order.
 A sell stop below $94,000 becomes an aggressive market sell when triggered.
 This is precisely what a large buyer needs -- a wave of aggressive selling to buy into without pushing price up against themselves.